 If you scroll through the hashtags on Instagram, Dîner en Blanc can look like the most elegant and posh event.
 Beautiful people in beautiful clothing sipping champagne and laughing near famous landmarks and monuments at sunset.
 However, to get to that point they walked up to a mile carting up to 100 pounds of gear and raced to put together their table and hide all their luggage with thousands of other stressed-out people.
 If you don’t expect this aspect, you can find the event to be pretty awful.
 I’ve seen far too many people unprepared for the labor and planning it takes for a successful Dîner en Blanc.

-My tip to you?
+My biggest tip for first time Dîner en Blanc attendees?
 Treat Dîner en Blanc not as a posh dinner but as a music festival.
 It's like going to Bonnaroo but in much nicer clothes.

 Choose what to focus on, if it’s your look consider keeping food super simple and forego fancy centerpieces.
 Maybe pack part of your look and add it when you arrive to keep it looking fresh and make it easier to walk to the destination.
 If you want an awesome tablescape and meal experience, wear simpler clothing and invest in sturdy carts and hand trucks to cart your supplies.
 If there’s a lot of setup, strategize with your friends and assign roles so everyone is working to get it done quickly and efficiently.

-Don’t expect your first year to be perfection.
+Don’t expect your first year to be perfect.
 Each year you attend you improve on your setup, you learn from others you meet at Dîner en Blanc, and it gets easier and more fun.
+I hope these tips for first time Dîner en Blanc attendees have helped.
 And truly, if this post hasn’t scared you off then you WILL have fun at Dîner en Blanc.
-I hope to see you there next year!
+I hope to see you there!